Oregon Secretary of State

 History and General Information

 With miles of beach and coastline, Lincoln County is one of the most popular visitor destinations on the Oregon Coast.
 Named for President Abraham Lincoln, Lincoln County was created by the Oregon Legislature in 1893.
-Lincoln County has a very temperate climate and a short, but productive, growing season.
+It has a very temperate climate and a short but productive growing season.

 County Officials